Vangers: Gameplay

 The player controls a vehicle ("mechos"), which can drive and jump.
 Installing equipment such as weapons and rigs (auxiliary equipment) allows the vehicle to attack targets, fly, burrow into the ground, float, etc. Different mechos have different equipment slots and trunk size.
 All vehicles are protected with armor, and energy shields that slowly replenish.

 The game takes place in 10 connected worlds, three of which are inhabited.
 Each of them has unique landscape, and the inhabited worlds feature excaves - underground cities, vital for progression.
 There reside unique Bioses (races/species).
-When entering the cities, the player reads the narrations of Bios representatives (called Advisors), is allowed to use the trading facilities to buy mechoses, goods and equipment, and can ask patterned questions of "what or who is", about the notions encountered to the point in game.
+When entering the cities, the player reads the narrations of Bios representatives (called Counselors), is allowed to use the trading facilities to buy mechoses, goods and equipment, and can ask patterned questions of "what or who is", about the notions encountered to the point in game.
 Advancing the plot requires gaining the favor of Bioses, which means for player character to successfully participate in their rituals, to transport goods, to compete with and destroy other, computer-controlled Vangers.

 The player has two important stats: Luck and Domination.
 The first stat grows every time the player completes some objectives (like tabutasks - a kind of quest), and decreases if the player fails a quest.
 Carrying or otherwise interacting with special items also affects luck.
 Dominance is earned by defeating other Vangers and gradually decreases over time.
 Higher luck means player will encounter better goods in treasure locations, and higher Dominance will mean the Advisors will tell the player more relevant information about the world and offer discounts.
 Some special events are triggered by specific values of these stats.

 Various structures are scattered across the worlds.
 Some contain hidden treasure, some apply effects such as: reloading a weapon of a particular type, repairing armor, launching the mechos in a direction, some apply a random effect (such as recharging or discharging the energy shield).
 Structures that apply effects (stations) have glowing elements.
 Some worlds have cycles which affect events and visuals.

 Rival Vangers roam the worlds, they will attack, escape, or ignore the player based on their Dominance stat.
-Another common entity are the beeobos - tiny bugs that appear almost everywhere.
-Collected beeobos are used as currency (they can be collected by just rolling over them or by completing quests and selling goods).
+Another common entity are the beebs - tiny bugs that appear almost everywhere.
+Collected beebs are used as currency (they can be collected by just rolling over them or by completing quests and selling goods).